Filip3314/LetsLearnProgramming/Java/nonrobot/Conditionals.md

 | 1 | 0 | 0 |
 | 1 | 1 | 1 |

+1 = true, 0 = false

-FMJ has rules about when you have to wear camo:
+3314 has rules about when you have to wear your team shirt:
-_If it is a competition or it is an outreach event, you must wear your camo._
+_If it is a competition or it is an outreach event, you must wear your team shirt._

 We write this as
 ```
 if(competition || outreach)
 {
-    wear your orange camo
+    wear your team shirt
 }
 ```